Title Loan Laws And Disclosures For Each State

 Michigan

 Auto title loans aren’t permitted in Michigan if they involve the lender taking physical possession of the borrower’s title.
-There is a maximum interest rate of 5% in Michigan or 7% on written agreements.

 Minnesota